Made in Dagenham (musical): Act One

 The show sets the scene of the O’Grady household.
 The house relies on Rita O’Grady, a busy working mother, looking after everything whilst her husband, Eddie barely struggles to remember their anniversary (“Busy Woman”).
 Their son Graham is being caned at school and their daughter, Sharon, wants to be a doctor though Rita quickly points out women are only nurses.
-Eddie and Rita work at Ford's Dagenham River Plant, a large bustling industrial site home to 5,000 men and 200 woman (“Made in Dagenham”).
-The men build the cars, whilst the woman work as seamstresses on the upholstery for the seats.
-The woman discover that they're to be re-graded as unskilled workers, reducing their pay, and raise their objections to their union leaders Connie and Monty (“This is what we want”).
+Eddie and Rita work at Ford's Dagenham River Plant, a large bustling industrial site home to 5,000 men and 200 women (“Made in Dagenham”).
+The men build the cars, whilst the women work as seamstresses on the upholstery for the seats.
+The women discover that they're to be re-graded as unskilled workers, reducing their pay, and raise their objections to their union leaders Connie and Monty (“This is what we want”).
 Monty is discussing their objections in the union office at the plant when Jeremy Hopkins, the factory manager enters.
 He pressures Monty to confuse the girls by asking them to register a formal grievance.
 The girls agree to register a grievance - selecting Rita to represent them (“Wossname”).

 Meanwhile, in Westminster, the Prime Minister Harold Wilson is being briefed on the depressing state of the economy and the high rates of industrial unrest (“Always A Problem”).
 To tackle the problem he selects Barbara Castle, Minister for Transport, to become Secretary of State for Talking to the Unions.

-Back in Dagenham it's Friday night in the pub (“Payday”) and tensions are running high as the men confront the girls about not accepting a re-grading.
+Back in Dagenham it's Friday night in the social club (“Payday”) and tensions are running high as the men confront the girls about not accepting a re-grading.
 After a confrontation Rita storms out of the pub, as the girls remind Eddie he's forgotten it's their 10th wedding anniversary - sending him running after her (“I'm Sorry I Love You”).

 Rita goes into school to confront Mr Buckton about his caning of her son Graham.
-After a patronising interaction with Mr Buckton she bumps into Lisa in the corridor and the two bond over their hatred of Mr Buckton's caning, with Lisa suggesting they start a petition.
-Lisa is married to Hopkins, the manager of the plant.
+After a patronising interaction with Mr Buckton she bumps into Lisa Hopkins in the corridor and the two bond over their hatred of Mr Buckton's caning, with Lisa Hopkins suggesting they start a petition.
+Lisa Hopkins is married to Jeremy Hopkins, the manager of the plant.

 As Rita starts to get more involved with union politics, Connie shares her experiences (“Same Old Story”) and urges Rita to go beyond objecting to re-grading and instead asking for equal pay between genders.
 At a meeting between union leaders and plant management, Rita asks for equal pay - a request that's laughed at.
-She returns to the plant and the girls vote unanimously for a strike (“Everybody Out”).
+She returns to the plant and the girls vote unanimously for a strike, and Rita finds Eddie, Sharon and Graham as the kids tell her that Eddie made them chips on toast (“Everybody Out”).